kainlite/chapi/Readme.md

 ## Build / Run
 You can make an alias or run it like this:

-env LDFLAGS="-ltwilioc -lcurl -lconfig" kore run
+kore clean; env LDFLAGS="-ltwilioc -lconfig -lcurl" kore build; kore run